-The Company had cash and cash equivalents of approximately \$0.1 million as of June 30, 2020.
-As such, the Company has very little cash resources and has been unable for some time to secure additional funding, due in significant part to ongoing litigations against the Company (below and see Note 6).
-Based on the Company's current operational plan and budget, the Company expects that it has sufficient cash to manage its business into the fourth quarter of 2020, although this estimation assumes the Company does not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies including, without limitation, as a result of the ongoing litigations, any of which could affect the Company's cash requirements.
+The Company had cash and cash equivalents of \$36,707 as of September 30, 2020.
+As such, the Company has very little cash resources and has been unable for some time to secure additional funding, due in significant part to an ongoing litigations against the Company (below and see note 6).
+Based on the Company's current operational plan and budget, the Company expects that it has sufficient cash to manage its business into the first quarter of 2021, although this estimation assumes the Company does not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies (including, without limitation, as a result of the ongoing litigations), any of which could affect the Company's cash requirements.
 Available resources may be consumed more rapidly than anticipated, resulting in the need for additional funding.
 The Company intends to finance additional research and development, commercialization and distribution efforts and its working capital needs primarily through: